EladioAMendez/visions_align/DevPlanDocs/4-API-Endpoints.md

-# FeNAgO API Endpoints Documentation
+# VisionsAlign API Endpoints Documentation

 ## Overview

-FeNAgO provides a set of API endpoints built on Next.js API routes.
+VisionsAlign provides a set of API endpoints built on Next.js API routes.
 These endpoints handle authentication, payment processing, lead generation, and webhooks.
 This document outlines the available endpoints and their functionality.

 ## Authentication API